jasonvan/prexel/README.md

 that will handle convertting it to XMI fragments.

+## Meeting notes

+* Working on one-line syntax
+* Demo command line tool
+* Determine who large prexel easy-entry are broken down into different parts
+* Added spaces between aggregation for easier processing
+    * "|Airplane <>-wing--> Wing" instead of "|Airplane<>-wing-->Wing"

+## Focus

+* Complete interpreter
+    * Test
+    * Refactor - Review names for Interpreter methods
+    * Test
+    * Refactor out repeating lexer and interpreter creation to a before method in test
+    * Test
+* Think through how the diagram element should be broken down, should the name be changed current Diagram -> DiagramPart ( abs) DiagramPartClass DiagramPartAggregation
+* Create command line tool that creates pretty printed code and source code output from an easy-entry string
+* Update encoder to take an array of diagrams

+* Review example-entry.md to determine next steps for the encorder and parser and create tasks
+* Write out current grammer for parser
+* Review classes, especially the parsers and lexers
+    * Method names
+    * Add docstrings
+    * Add Prexel
+    * Add needed comments

 ## Backlog

-## Focus

-Working on one-line syntax
-Added spaces between Aggregation for easier processing

-Focus on completing the interpreter and then hook up to sublime plugin.
-Right now the focus should be on producing simple classes and aggregation to source code and pretty-printing

 ### Parser

 * Define a comprehensive grammar
 * Read up on AST
+* Put tokens into AST if needed
+* Generate diagram objects from AST

-#### Lexer
+### Lexer

 * Comment test classes
 * Need to add the usage of regex tester